maarons/www/src/software/imperative_haskell_algorithms.markdown

 Research project to create several imperative data structures and algorithms for Haskell using the IO monad.
 The project was successful, but several tries to build applications around this library resulted in very high memory use and poor performance (resulting from excessive GC usage).
-It’s possible that it was the fault of the applications, not the library itself, but the project was abandoned anyway.
+It is possible that it was the fault of the applications, not the library itself, but the project was abandoned anyway.